Data collection

 Inventory Perform an inventory (OS, disks, processes, software installed) for the host on which the ServicePilot Agent is installed.
 The result of this inventory is available under TOOLS > Inventory > Agents.

-Docker Include a server-docker package resource for the Linux host on which the ServicePilot Agent is installed.
+Docker / Kubernetes Include a server-docker or server-kubernetes package resource for the Linux host on which the ServicePilot Agent is installed.

 NetTrace Allows for the collection of network traces (NetTrace technology requires a Host Full-Stack license for each host on which this is enabled).
 The result of the traces are shown under DASHBOARDS > NetTrace and statistics are also added to objects for each host in the Destination views defined by the auto-provisioning rule.